joshwalker9115/web3forms-svelte/DESIGN_DOC.md

 ---
 ## Principles

-- Simplicity
-The basic use of the form should be as easy as inserting the component.
+- Simplicity - The basic use of the form should be as easy as inserting the component.
 Styling should fall right in line.

-- Control
-When needed, the component should allow full without jumping through hoops.
+- Control - When needed, the component should allow full without jumping through hoops.

-- Type Safety
-Full TypeScript support.
+- Type Safety - Full TypeScript support.

 ---
-## Design
+## Design/Reference

 - Standard Fields - These fields are applied if no default slot is provided:
     - `Name`